amrofi/tstools/README.md

 ```

-The output is a tibble with lags 1,2,3 from V1, 2 from V2 and 1,7 from V3.
+The output is a tibble with leads 1,2,3 from V1, 2 from V2 and 1,7 from V3.

 ## 3. auto_dif